Wunderbyte-GmbH/moodle-local_wunderbyte_table/README.md

 Any JS which is on this labe (corresponding to table.mustache in the wunderbyte_table project), will be executed after the table is correctly rendered.
 You have to make sure to write your js in a way that your can find the necessary variables (eg. the ids of your rows) without being able to pass them directly via the mustache template.

+## Action buttons
+You can add a number of action buttons to your table.
+If you combine them with "$yourtable->addcheckbox = true", you will be able to select single lines and execute your function with it.
+The methods will need to be implemented in your child class of wunderbyte table and they will be called via ajax.
+Example:

+    $mytable->addcheckbox = true;
+    $mytable->actionbuttons = [
+        'label' => get_string('deleterow', 'mod_myproject'), // Name of your action button.
+        'methodname' => 'deleterow', // The method needs to be added to your child of wunderbyte_table class.
+        'data' => [ // Will be added eg as data-id = $values->id, so values can be transmitted to the method above.
+            'id' => 'id'
+        ]
+    ];

+## Filter, Sort and Search
+WB Table provides direct filter, search and sort functionality.

+    $table->define_filtercolumns(['id', 'username', 'firstname', 'lastname', 'email']);
+    $table->define_fulltextsearchcolumns(['username', 'firstname', 'lastname']);
+    $table->define_sortablecolumns(['id', 'username', 'firstname', 'lastname']);

+In order for them to work, you must obey some rules: Filter basically just add another 'where' to the sql.
+The column name must therefor be like the filtercolumn.
+If the "WHERE columnname like '%myname%'" doesn't work, because you would need to write "WHERE s1.columnname like '%myname%'", then the filter will not work.
+You would need to wrap your SQL so to eliminate the need for the columnname prefix.

+As for the filter, you have these further functionalities:
+- localize labels and results
+- sort possible results in the filter panel (eg to have weekdays in order)

+Here is an example how to set this up:
+By the way: 'id' will aways be obmitted, as it is not a useful filter in any case.

+    $table->define_filtercolumns([
+        'id', 'sport' => [
+            'localizedname' => get_string('sport', 'mod_myplugin')
+        ], 'dayofweek' => [
+            'localizedname' => get_string('dayofweek', 'mod_myplugin'),
+            'monday' => get_string('monday', 'mod_myplugin'),
+            'tuesday' => get_string('tuesday', 'mod_myplugin'),
+            'wednesday' => get_string('wednesday', 'mod_myplugin'),
+            'thursday' => get_string('thursday', 'mod_myplugin'),
+            'friday' => get_string('friday', 'mod_myplugin'),
+            'saturday' => get_string('saturday', 'mod_myplugin'),
+            'sunday' => get_string('sunday', 'mod_myplugin')
+        ],  'location' => [
+            'localizedname' => get_string('location', 'mod_myplugin')
+        ],
+    ]);

 ## Lazy loading vs. direct out
 To lazy load wunderbyte table (eg. for loading in tabs or modals) you need to call $table->lazyout() instead of $table->out.
 While out will return the html to echo, lazyout echos right away.
 If you want the html of lazyout, use $table->lazyouthtml();